MetricCode/365-days-of-hacking/wo1fbit/Assembly/README.md

 # Assembly
-There are many flavours of Assembly and since I'm an original type of guy, all assembly code here is in AT&T syntax.
+There are many flavors of assembly language, each with its own unique syntax and features.
+Personally, I prefer to write my assembly code using AT&T syntax.

+Every assembly program is divided into three distinct sections, each with a specific purpose:

 ## Sections
 Every assembly program is divided into 3 distinct sections, with each having it's own purpose.
 These sections are:

-* data section
+* Data section
-* text section
+* Text section
-* bss section
+* BSS (Block Started by Symbol) section

-1. data section - holds data that doesn't change when the program is run.
-The data remains the same on program start to finish.
+1. Data section - Data section - this section is used to hold data that doesn't change in value when the program is run.
+They remain the same from program start to finish.
+They can be thought of as constants.

-2. bss section - holds unitialized data.
-We can define them as variables.

-3. text section - the magic happens here.
-All the code thaat is going to be executed by the program is stored here.
-In most languages, like C, the assemler or compiler needs to know where the program starts.
-In C, the main() function marks this place.
-In most assembly languages, the `_start` label `(a label is a symbolic name that is associated with a specific location in the program's code or data, they are typically defined by placing a label followed by a colon (:) on a line by itself)` is a special label that marks the beginning of the program.
-It is typically the entry point for the program, and the processor starts executing instructions at this point when the program is run.
-In some cases it is not mandatory while in some it is.
-For example, in the GNU Assembler (GAS) syntax used by many Unix-like systems, the _start label is optional and the entry point can be specified using the `.globl` directive and the `main` symbol.
+2. BSS section - this section is used to hold uninitialized data.
+The data may or may not change when the program is run.
+They are what we refer to as variables.

+3. Text section - the magic happens here.
+All the code that is going to be executed by the program is stored here.

 A section is declared by using `.section section_name`.
 ~~~